Your cart is currently empty!

 Why is prioritization important?

 When you organize your work day, there are better chances of success.
 You will feel more productive and have a clear goal for each step of the way.
-Now, hand in hand with organization is prioritization.
+Now, hand in hand with the organization is prioritization.
 You actually can’t organize yourself without thinking about how to prioritize time.

 - Tackling the biggest task first